LEIC-ES-2021-22/3LEIC02T5/README.md

 ## Product Vision

-- For FEUP students who don't want to wait in lines, LineScape is an app that uses crowd sourcing to tell you how big lines at FEUP are ,as well as the capacity of certain spots like the library, department bars, parking lot etc. Unlike {competitors}, our product thinks beyond our academic needs.
+- For FEUP students who don't want to wait in lines, LineScape is an app that uses crowd sourcing to tell you how big lines at FEUP are ,as well as the capacity of certain spots like the library, department bars, parking lot etc. Right now, there is no alternative to the service provided by our project besidesthe students just trying their luck and risking having to wait more time in lines or not have seats in classes or in the library.

 ## Features
 - Canteen lines , Student Association and Department Bars: Creating statistics using a like/dislike button according to the capacity and occupation of the spot.